 10. Services

 a.
-Pl ease tick which services a re connected to your property ar nd give details of the supplier:
+Please tick which services are connected to your property and give details of the supplier:

 Services Connected Supplier

-Gas or liquid petroleum gas Yes E-ON
+Gas or liquid petroleum gas GAS

-Water mains or private water supply Yes Council
+Water mains or private water supply

-Electricity Yes E-ON
+Electricity

-Mains drainage Yes Council
+Mains drainage

 Telephone

 Cable TV or satellite

-Broadband -
+Broadband

 b.
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: X No
+Is there a septic tank sys stem at your property?
+Yes

+If you have answered yes No
-C. Do you have appropriate consents for the discharge from your septic

-T 1 1 ☐ Yes ☐ No
+C. Do you have appropriate tank? ☐ Yes ☐ No ☐ Don't Know

+d.
+Do you have a maintenar If you have answered yes which you have a mainte ☐ Yes ☐ No